Bohol Countryside Tour Itinerary Guide: Everything You Need to Know

 Safety

-Like most tourist spots in the Philippines, Bohol and its attractions are generally safe for tourists, but it would be best if you stay alert and aware of your surroundings.
-Be cautious when interacting with strangers who are not part of your tour.
+Bohol Island and its attractions are generally safe for visitors, but it’s always wise to stay alert and aware of your surroundings.
+Be friendly but cautious when interacting with strangers who aren’t part of your tour group to help ensure a smooth and enjoyable trip.

 What to Wear